 - the vice president of enterprise risk and audit, who has a direct reporting relationship with the audit committee, reports on compliance to that committee

-The code is reviewed at least once annually, and if appropriate, updated.
-Management reports to the governance committee annually on this review process.
+At least once a year, the code is reviewed and if appropriate, updated.
+Management reports to the governance committee each year on this review process.

-Any waivers of code requirements for executive officers or members of the Board must be approved by the Board or appropriate Board committee and disclosed.
-No such waivers were granted in 2017.
+Any waivers of code requirements for executive officers or members of the board must be approved by the board or appropriate board committee and disclosed.
+No such waivers were granted in 2018.

 Raising ethical concerns

-We encourage employees to raise concerns about suspected violations of our business conduct code without fear of reprisal from these teams/departments:
+We encourage employees to raise concerns about suspected violations of our business conduct code without fear of reprisal with these teams/departments:

-In addition, we have established an integrity hotline for our employees and contractors to report issues of concern anonymously to a third-party service provider.
+In addition, we have established an integrity hotline where they can anonymously report issues of concern to a third-party service provider.

-The integrity hotline is available 24/7.
+The integrity hotline is available 24/7 to employees, contractors and the public.
 Any issues of a serious nature are investigated by Corporate Security or Human Resources.
-The audit committee receives regular updates on integrity hotline activities.
-As per the code, the vice president responsible for Internal Audit is charged with maintaining the integrity hotline and ensuring that all alleged code violations are thoroughly investigated.
+The audit committee receives regular updates on Integrity Hotline activities.
+As per the code, the vice-president responsible for internal audit is charged with maintaining the Integrity Hotline and ensuring that all alleged code violations are thoroughly investigated.

 Prevention of improper payments